fabricetriboix/skal/routing.md

    sending any message to thread B.
- - The code sends to thread B an 'ntf-xon' message; this tells thread B to send an 'xon' message to thread A when its queue is not full anymore; thread B mainains a list of other threads waiting for such an 'xon' message.
+ - The code sends to thread B an 'ntf-xon' message; this tells thread B to send an 'xon' message to thread A when its queue is not full anymore; thread B maintains a list of other threads waiting for such an 'xon' message.
  - When thread B's queue is not full anymore, it sends 'xon' messages to all threads blocked on itself.
- - Thread A keeps track of how many 'xoff' messages it received from any other thread; every time an 'xon' message is received, a corresponding 'xoff' message is decremented; while the count is positive, thread A will not process any user message (but will still process SKAL messages, such as 'xon')
+ - Thread A keeps track of how many 'xoff' messages it received from any other thread; as long as an 'xoff' message has not been cancelled by a corresponding 'xon' message, thread A will not process any user message (but will still process SKAL messages, such as 'xon')

 Note: SKAL messages never cause an xon/xoff trigger.